Lyall/MGSVFix/Fixes.md

 # The Phantom Pain

-Each issue listed below is address by MGSVFix.
+Each issue listed below is addressed by MGSVFix.

 ### Unlock Resolutions